phil-huynh/mvp/README.md

 ## General Info

 Strings Theory is a resource application for music students and professionals.
-The app is currenlty still in development, but a working version of the currently available features can be viewed at http://ec2-13-58-22-143.us-east-2.compute.amazonaws.com:3000/
+The app is currenlty still in development, but a working version of the currently available features can be viewed at http://ec2-13-58-22-143.us-east-2.compute.amazonaws.com:3000/ .
+The app is not currently optimized for mobile.
+The best way to view this app is currently on a laptop or desktop computer.
+This app is being updated frequently.

 ## <a name="demo"></a>⚜️ Demo
 ---